 Connect with Linkedin

-If you’re looking to connect with people in your industry, Linkedin is one of the best places to get freelance clients online.
+If you’re looking to connect with people in your industry, Linkedin is one of the best places to get freelance clients online and a list of freelancing jobs to check out.
 Thanks to Linkedin Jobs, freelancers can get connected with potential clients looking for workers who can do temporary projects.

 PRO TIP: A variety of freelance platforms sync with Linkedin to provide clients with additional information about your work history.
 With that said, you should always update your Linkedin account.